sethpoly/spotify_prediction_project/README.md

 2. As soon as the server is loaded, it will redirect you to a page with a list of project files.
 Click the very first file titled “Spotify_Predict_the_Hits.ipynb”.
 The application will execute and you will be able to interact with the modules.

 3. Sometimes the interactable modules are unable to load, to fix this issue:
-   > Click “Kernel” which is located in the toolbar
+   > Click “Kernel” which is located in the toolbar.
-   > Click “Restart and Run All” from the Kernel dropdown menu
+   > Click “Restart and Run All” from the Kernel dropdown menu.
-   > Click “Restart and Run All Cells” from the pop-up dialog menu
+   > Click “Restart and Run All Cells” from the pop-up dialog menu.
    > All the cells should execute, and the interactable cells should work now.